Personality psychology: Social cognitive theories

 Various scales have been developed to assess both attributional style and locus of control.
-Locus of control scales include those used by Rotter and later by Duttweiler, the Nowicki and Strickland (1973) Locus of Control Scale for Children and various locus of control scales specifically in the health domain, most famously that of Kenneth Wallston and his colleagues, The Multidimensional Health Locus of Control Scale.
-Attributional style has been assessed by the Attributional Style Questionnaire, the Expanded Attributional Style Questionnaire, the Attributions Questionnaire, the Real Events Attributional Style Questionnaire and the Attributional Style Assessment Test.
+Locus of control scales include those used by Rotter and Duttweiler, as well as the Locus of Control Scale for Children developed by Nowicki and Strickland (1973) and various locus-of-control scales in the health domain, including the Multidimensional Health Locus of Control Scale developed by Kenneth Wallston and his colleagues.
+Attributional style has been assessed by the Attributional Style Questionnaire, the Expanded Attributional Style Questionnaire, the Attributions Questionnaire, the Real Events Attributional Style Questionnaire, and the Attributional Style Assessment Test.